mr-nart/Kingmaker/Sessions/000 - 009/004 - Trek to Oleg's.md

 April 12th, 2024

 ## Summary
-We journeyed from [[Restov]] to [[Oleg's Trading Post]] (with the help of Jarun, a provisioner, and a contingent of 4 guards) without any issues.
-At the trading post, [[Oleg|Oleg]] and [[Svetlana|Svetlana]] informed us of their issues with bandits demanding a monthly tax, apparently under the leadership of an individual known as "[[The Staglord]]."
+We journeyed from [[Restov]] to [[Oleg's Trading Post]] (with the help of Jarrin, a provisioner, and a contingent of 4 guards) without any issues.
+At the trading post, [[Oleg Leveton|Oleg]] and [[Svetlana Leveton|Svetlana]] informed us of their issues with bandits demanding a monthly tax, apparently under the leadership of an individual known as "[[The Staglord]]."
 We are intending to ambush the collectors when they arrive at dawn (on the *1st of Pharast*).
 During the night, the party had a shared dream, though they have yet to discuss it with each other.

 ##
 >[!note|bg-c-gray no-t txt-c]